Nebraska vs. Purdue College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Nebraska Cornhuskers vs. Purdue Boilermakers college football matchup on October 30, 2021.

-The Nebraska Cornhuskers (3-5, 0-0 Big Ten) are 7.5-point favorites at home at Memorial Stadium against the Purdue Boilermakers (4-3, 0-0 Big Ten) on Saturday, October 30, 2021.
-Both squads feature tough defenses, with the Cornhuskers 25th in points per game allowed, and the Boilermakers ninth.
-The game has an over/under of 50.
+The Nebraska Cornhuskers (3-5, 0-0 Big Ten), who have college football's 25th-ranked scoring defense, play the Purdue Boilermakers (4-3, 0-0 Big Ten) and their ninth-ranked scoring defense on Saturday, October 30, 2021.
+The Cornhuskers are 7.5-point favorites.
+An over/under of 52.5 is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .